 The writer of the oldest gospel, the gospel of Mark, has made an impressive attempt to dehistoricize the events that led to the coming into existence of Christianity.
-He antedated these events by four decades and simultaneously wiped out almost completely the war circumstances of Jesus’ life and activity.
-For historical research the gospel of Luke is an attractive writing in that its author partially rehistoricizes Mark’s account.
+He antedated these events by four decades and simultaneously almost completely wiped out the war circumstances of Jesus’ life and activities.
+For historical research the gospel of Luke is an attractive writing in that its author partially reinstates the historical context that has been eliminated in Mark’s account.
 He does not do so by questioning or altering Mark’s chronology.
 On the contrary, Luke even adds an antedating element by introducing the Roman emperor Tiberius (term of office 14-37 CE) in relation with the activity of John the Baptist.
-But on the other hand Luke gives some subtle, veiled clues to the war circumstances of Jesus’ activity and the origins of Christianity.
-These war elements are most of all discernible in Luke’s extensive description of Jesus’ journey to Jerusalem, the so-called ‘travel narrative’, that is woven into the whole middle part of his gospel.
+However, Luke offers some subtle, disguised clues to the war circumstances of Jesus’ activity and the origins of Christianity.
+These war elements are mostly discernible in Luke’s extensive description of Jesus’ journey to Jerusalem, the so-called ‘travel narrative’, that is woven into the whole middle section of his gospel.

 In his Vita and Jewish War Josephus mentions the revolutionary activities of Jesus son of Saphat several times.
-At the recapture of Tarichaeae by the Romans Josephus mentions Jesus son of Saphat for the last time (War III, 498): ‘Terror-struck by his [Titus’s] audacity, none of the defenders on the ramparts ventured to fight or offer resistance.
+When the Romans recapture Tarichaeae, Josephus mentions Jesus son of Saphat for the last time (War III, 498): ‘Terror-struck by his [Titus’s] audacity, none of the defenders on the ramparts ventured to fight or offer resistance.
 Abandoning their posts, Jesus [son of Saphat] and his supporters fled across country, while the rest rushed down to the lake.’

 The gospel of Mark points to the atmosphere of shock and terror which surrounds the start of Jesus’ journey to Jerusalem (Mk 10:32) ‘And they were on the road, going up to Jerusalem, and Jesus was walking ahead of them; and they were in shock, and those who brought up the rear were terrified.’

-In Luke 9:51-62 we find Jesus and the group under his command at the northern border of Samaria, the region that in peacetime was intensively crossed by the Galilean Jews on their shortest way to Judea.
+In Luke 9:51-62 we find Jesus and the group under his command at the northern border of Samaria, the region that in peacetime was intensively crossed by the Galilean Jews on their most direct route to Judea.
 The Samaritans were well prepared to take care of large groups of Galileans on their way to and from the religious festivals in Jerusalem.

 The fragment goes as follows: (51) When the days drew near for him to be received up, he set his face to go to Jerusalem.
 (52) And he sent scouts ahead of him, who went and entered a village of the Samaritans, to make ready for him; (53) but the people would not receive him, because his face was set toward Jerusalem.
 (54) And when his disciples James and John saw it, they said, “Lord, do you want us to bid fire come down from heaven and consume them?”
 (55) But he turned and rebuked them.
 (56) And they went to another village.
 (57) As they were going along the road, a man said to him, “I will follow you wherever you go.”
 (58) And Jesus said to him, “Foxes have holes, and birds of the air have nests; but the Son of man has nowhere to lay his head.”
 (59) To another he said, “Follow me.”
 But he said, “Lord, let me first go and bury my father.”
 (60) But he said to him, “Leave the dead to bury their own dead; but as for you, go and proclaim the kingdom of God.”
 (61) Another said, “I will follow you, Lord, but let me first say farewell to those at my home.”
 (62) Jesus said to him, “No one who puts his hand to the plow and looks back is fit for the kingdom of God.”